John Ashbery, Celebrated And Experimental Poet Of The 20th Century, Dies At 90

 John Ashbery, a Pulitzer Prize-winning poet known for his surrealist, confounding works, has died at age 90.

-The poet died of natural causes early Sunday, confirms Farrar, Straus & Giroux, the publicist for a new Ashbery biography.
+The poet died of natural causes in his Hudson, N.Y., home early Sunday, confirms Farrar, Straus & Giroux, the publicist for a new Ashbery biography.

 His 1975 collection, Self-Portrait in a Convex Mirror, what many consider his masterpiece, won a rare trifecta of the literary world: the Pulitzer Prize, the National Book Award and the National Book Critics Circle prize.
 The title poem was a mediation on Parmigianino's 16th century Italian painting of the same name.
 In 2012, Former President Barack Obama recognized Ashbery with the National Humanities Medal.